brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 1/Ephesians 1 4 bht.md

 2. "The very time when the election took place proves it to be free; for what could we have deserved, or what merit did we possess, before the world was made?"
 3. "In short, the name of Christ excludes all merit, and everything which men have of their own; for when he says that we are chosen in Christ, it follows that in ourselves we are unworthy."

+### Philip Schaff:
+1. "These spiritual blessings are conferred upon us, not merely because God chose us, but they are given in perfect harmony with His eternal purpose." - Eadie
+2. "This election is not, however, an arbitrary or mechanical matter: it is in him, i.e., in Christ.
+This is more than 'on account of Him,' or, 'through Him,' though both ideas are correct.
+It indicates that those who are chosen are chosen 'in Christ,' as the second Adam, the new head and representative of spiritual humanity."
+3. "'Before Him,' then means either at the final judgment, or truly, really, in His all-searching eye.
+'If men are chosen to be holy, they cannot be chosen because they are holy.'
+'Holiness is the only evidence of election'." - Hodge.

 ### Archibald T. Robertson:
 1. "First aorist middle indicative of εκλεγω, to pick out, to choose.
 Definitive statement of God's elective grace concerning believers in Christ."
 2. "Old word from καταβαλλω, to fling down, used of the deposit of seed, the laying of a foundation.
 This very phrase with προ in the Prayer of Jesus (John 17:24) of love of the Father toward the Son."